RPD09/RPD09/README.md

-# 🌟 Rafael Dias | Local IT Trainee & Developer 🌟
+# 🌟 Rafael Dias | IT Trainee & Developer 🌟

 ## About Me
-Hi there! 👋 I'm Rafael, a **Local IT Trainee** at **Forvia**, based in **Portugal**.
+Hi there! 👋 I'm Rafael, a **IT Trainee** at **Forvia**, based in **Portugal**.
 I'm passionate about life and constantly exploring new challenges.
 I'm always trying to improve my skills.
 Feel free to check out my projects and let's connect!

 - 🌍 **Location:** Portugal
-- 🧠 **Learning:** Mobile Development
+- 🧠 **Learning:** Still trying to figure out what to focus on
-- ⚡ **Interests:** Programming, Design, Technology, and LIFE! 🌟
+- ⚡ **Interests:** Programming, Design, Gaming, and LIFE! 🌟

 ---